In their Honor

 Katherine Jackson (stillborn son)

-Mother of Michael Jackson; stillborn twin's son was Marlon
+Mother of Michael Jackson; stillborn twin's other was Marlon

 Lady Bird Johnson (multiple)